info340c-sp24/project-group-8/README.md

 __Allen Yuan__

 ## Problem Description
+[1] Provide an overview of the general topic or question of interest

+[2] Identify an information technology problem in that space

+[3] Identify at least 1 previous or existing attempt to solve this problem

 ## App Description
 [1] Who are the users of the application?
 That is, who will be accessing the website?
 What impacts might this app have on minority groups?